bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-03-17 12:25 Monday

 - [ ] The world "null" appears in indicator descriptions when I try to edit them.

+## 2014-03-17 14:40 Monday

+- [ ] In Marko's rework of loading data from the flat API we have the subcollections owned by their views.
+I would prefer to have them owned by the relevant model  object as before so that there is a single data structure for the app and the data structure is effectively isolated there, the views don't need to have knowledge of how the data model objects are related to one another, they just get given a collection, (or subcollection) and render it.